epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-04-07-fluxbox-style.markdown

 ### Window

-Here maping, between the XPM and button required by Fluxbox.
+Here is mapping, between the XPM and button required by Fluxbox.

 #### Common